sppencerr/project-2/README.md

 ### Must protect API keys and sensitive information with environmental variables

 # Contributions
-### Each team member covered a variety of duties- ranging from database work to styling pages to file structure
+### Each team member covered a variety of duties- ranging from database work to template creation to styling our work

 # Technologies Used
-### Visual Studio Code, Handlebars, Express.js, Bootstrap, Node.js, Excalidraw (intial schematics), GitHub
+### Visual Studio Code, Handlebars, Express.js, Bootstrap, Node.js, Excalidraw (intial schematics), GitHub, bcrypt

 # Deployed Project